Orrell R.U.F.C.: Impact of rugby union becoming a professional sport

+Investment by Dave Whelan

 With the real possibility of not having enough players to start the 2001–02 season the Orrell directors decided that something had to be done.
 Wigan Warriors Rugby League Club Chairman Maurice Lindsay and business tycoon Dave Whelan, the then owner of the JJB Sports empire, had already been making noises about forming a rugby union side.
 Initial contact was made via Whelan's Finance Director Simon Moorehead and an exciting night saw the members promised £10,000,000 investment over 5 years, with Mr Whelan expressing the dream to be drinking red wine away to Toulouse in the European Cup in the not-too-distant future.
-Wide-eyed, and with these promises of future success, the members reluctantly sold their shares in the club for £1,000 each, to the new owners, with Lindsay becoming the club's new Chairman.
+Wide-eyed, and with these promises of future success, the members reluctantly sold their shares in the club for £1,000 each, to the new owners, with Lindsay becoming the club's new chairman.

 Immediate changes were seen, not all of them universally popular with the former members, but Orrell began to prosper again.
-Most of the players who had been looking elsewhere were persuaded to stay, and Phil Jones, who completed his first season in the game by playing for the full England side against the Barbarians at Twickenham, was recruited from the Rugby League Club.
-Andy Craig who had been playing rugby league for Widnes Vikings returned, and was capped for Scotland on their summer tour of North America and played for Scotland throughout the autumn series of internationals and the Six Nations.
-Also that season, Wade Kelly an outstanding centre from Australia, Nick Easter at the time playing for Rosslyn Park who has won 54 caps as the England No.8, Sam Reay a former England Rugby League school boy came from Rugby League side Wigan Warriors, along with Simon Haughton who played for England Rugby League during the 1995 Rugby League World Cup and won the Super League Grand Final with Wigan in 1998 and Wes Davies, a Wales Rugby League International swelled the ranks.
-They were joined by Orrell stalwarts the journeyman locks Alex Bennett and the legendary Chas Cusani.
+Most of the players who had been looking elsewhere were persuaded to stay, and some players were recruited.